-In order to bill consumers, WBSEDCL sends inspectors to account holders' homes to enter their meter readings into the database.
+In order to bill consumers, WBSEDCL sends meter readers to account holders' premises to record consumption.
 Electricity meters function akin to car odometers, where the number on the meter represents the cumulative consumption of the account holder.
 To a large extent, due to the absence of additional checks, reported consumption is up to the discretion of these meter inspectors and the local Customer Care Centers (CCCs) they report to.
-Indeed, when I plot the consumption distribution for residential and commercial consumers in Figure 4, I observe a highly multi-modal distribution of consumption, with significant bunching at various points.
-The peaks in the data often appear at round numbers such as 20, 30 or 40 KWh.
-While it is common for meter inspectors to not conduct readings every billing cycle and make imputations for the periods between their observations, the spikes observed in the data are quite large.
+Indeed, when I plot the consumption distribution for residential and commercial consumers in Figure 4, I observe a multi-modal distribution of consumption, with bunching at specific points.
+The peaks in the data appear at round numbers such as 20, 30 or 40 KWh.
+While it is common for meter inspectors to not conduct readings every billing cycle and make imputations for interim periods, the spikes observed are quite large.
 Using the RD, I test whether this occurs systematically more in certain areas based on political alignment.